Toyota Carina: Carina ED (ST160 series)

-Fifth generation (T170; 1988–1992)
+Fifth generation (T170; 1988)

 This generation was released in May 1988.
 The exterior sheet metal received rounded contours, as was in line with the fashionable design of products at that time.
 The Surf (wagon) and Van versions also underwent a full model change to bring them in line with their siblings.
 4S-Fi is an 1800 cc engine type, 1600 cc of the 4A-GE and the specification for higher-power higher-cam-4A-FHE car, 1500 cc of the 5A-F type, 2000 cc diesel-2C.
 The 3E engine was fitted to the 1500 cc Van, which was also available with the 2000 cc diesel 2C engine.

-In December 1988, a full-time 4WD system with a center differential was added to the sedan (chassis code AT175).
+In December 1988, a full-time All-Trac AWD system with a center differential was added to the sedan (chassis code AT175).
 The 1587 cc 4A-FE is the only engine available for this new AWD model.

 In August 1989, the "G Limited" with the high-performance and high-compression 4A-GE engine is added; it has 140 PS.

 In May 1990, only minor changes.
 The Toyota emblem in the back is changed to a bright tail lamp lenses bulging from three places and was changed from the previous split design (The front of the van was not changed).
-The previous generation was a gasoline car engine and is still using the 1800 cc the 4S-FE, 1500 cc with a 5A-FE type.
+The previous generation was a petrol engine and is still using the 1800 cc the 4S-FE, 1500 cc with a 5A-FE type.
 For the front-wheel-drive vehicle 1600 cc 4A-FHE the horsepower is increased from 105 to 110 PS.
 4WD vehicles are still equipped with the 4A-FE type.
 Surf Wagon 2,000 cc 2C has been changed to a diesel (CT170G type).
 It could be fitted with a driver-side airbag as an option.

 Wagons and commercial vans were sold until March 10, 1992, when they were replaced with the Caldina.

 European versions included a 4-door saloon, 5-door hatchback and a station wagon.
 They came with either the 1.6 L 4A-FE or the 2.0 L 3S-FE engine.
 Earlier models were very basic, and the biggest differences were interior and the presence of a tachometer.
 In late 1989 the top models had huge upgrades, getting electric mirrors, electric windows, central locking, heated front windscreen, and updated trim.